SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 - How to create an SAP Fiori application using an application template
 - How to test-run the app locally in the dev space

-## Exercise 2.1 Sub Exercise 1 Create new SAP Fiori project
+## Exercise 3.1 - Launch Yeoman UI Generator

 After completing these steps you will have created an SAP Fiori app that follows the SAP Fiori Worklist floorplan.